Perspective Speakers

 University of Florence, Italy

-Title lecture: Strategies and perspectives to investigate the heme-enzymatic mechanism by resonance Raman spectroscopy
+Title of lecture: Strategies and perspectives to investigate the heme-enzymatic mechanism by resonance Raman spectroscopy

 Giulietta Smulevich is Professor of Physical Chemistry at the University of Florence.
 She was visiting and Faculty member at the chemistry Department of Princeton (USA), and visiting Professor at Rutgers U. (USA), Concordia U. (Canada), Buenos Aires U. (Argentina), Berlin technical University (Germany).
 From 2003 to 2008 she held a position of External Professor, at the Department of Life Sciences (section of Biotechnology), Aalborg University (Denmark).
 Her research interest has been directed toward the elucidation of the structure-function relationships and catalytic mechanism of heme-containing enzymes from different sources, namely humans, animals, plants, and more recently bacteria, in solutions and crystals, using mainly UV-Vis, resonance Raman and micro-resonance Raman spectroscopy techniques at different temperatures.
 To date, she is the author of more than 230 scientific papers.
 In 2022 she has been honored with the Eraldo Antonini Lifetime Achievement Award by the International Society of Porphyrins and Phtalocyanines.